BlueBrain/bbp-atlas-data-fetch/README.md

                    brainLocation.brainRegion="mba:1048" \
 ```

-Note that _mba:1048_ is the id of a brain region (Allen CCF 1048 is the gigantocellular reticular nucleus) preceded by _mba_, which is the prefix in the graph database (_mba_=mouse brain atlas).
+Note that _mba:1048_ is the id of a brain region (Allen CCF 1048 is the "gigantocellular
+reticular nucleus") preceded by _mba_, which is the prefix in the graph database
+(_mba_ = mouse brain atlas).
 This means that prefixes can be used in values if need be.

-## Maintainers
+## Funding & Acknowledgment
-This module was originally created by Jonathan Lurie, DKE (jonathan.lurie@epfl.ch) and Nabil Alibou, DKE (nabil.alibou@epfl.ch).
+The development of this software was supported by funding to the Blue Brain Project, a
+research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss
+government’s ETH Board of the Swiss Federal Institutes of Technology.

+Copyright © 2020-2024 Blue Brain Project/EPFL